-In the mid-70s I began to work with Bettie Ringma; in 1978 our collaboration expanded to also include the realist painter Curt Hoppe.
-Our “Paparazzi Self-Portraits” and the Polaroid portraits we took in Amsterdam bars attracted a lot of press attention.
+In the mid-70s I began to work with Bettie Ringma; in 1978 our collaboration expanded to also include the realist painter Curt Hoppe and video documentation by Paul Tschinkel.
+Our “Paparazzi Self-Portraits” and the Polaroid portraits that Bettie and I took in Amsterdam bars attracted a lot of press attention.
 Along the way we were helped by gallery owner Ivan Karp, Washington DC art promoter Alice Denney, and art historian Bill Gerdts who arranged for us to show our Amsterdam Polaroids in the heavily trafficked mall gallery connected to the CUNY Graduate Center on 42nd Street.

 Conceptual art was open-ended in ways that deliberately challenged both the nature of art and the definition of an artist.
 I continued to exhibit in galleries for almost a decade, but over time my "art" and my "creative identity" began to change.
 Without consciously breaking stride, I was becoming less interested in creating objects for the wall and more involved in producing publications, videos and exhibitions.
 I stopped using the term “artist" as I increasingly worked as a journalist, curator, and publisher.